lit-mod-viz/narrative-time-space/annotator-guidelines.md

 say where one ends and another begins."

-The pair walked on again for a while in silence; and then, "Enfield," said Mr. Utterson, "that's a good rule of yours."
+*The pair walked on again for a while in silence;* and then, "Enfield," said Mr. Utterson, "that's a good rule of yours."

+Explanation: The passage of time is evoked, but it only serves to indicate that both characters were lost in thought.
+After the temporal signal, the two are still walking along the same path, engaged in the same conversation.
+No scene change has occurred.

 ## Space changes